What To Buy - When To Buy - When To Sell

 No-one can deny that luck runs exist, some may seem indefinite.
 But the long run can and often does short-circuit into the present.
-Readers of Monetary Scenarios should trust our analysis here will go to every length to avoid sacrificing meaningful long-term analysis.
+Readers of Monetary Scenarios should trust our analysis will go to every length to avoid sacrificing meaningful long-term value.

 We would all like to have access to a service which can forecast the future with 100 per cent accuracy.
 In realistic rather than fantasy mood we know that is not in the nature of the world – uncertainty is the essence.

 The most rational and best way to cope with financial market uncertainty is to avoid speculation or a search for the unattainable.
 Better advised to seek out the best probabilistic vision – meaning the insightful drawing up of scenarios and assigning these scenarios probabilities.

 Of importance to us at Monetary Scenarios is the identification of speculative story-telling in financial markets.
 The contagious spread of these stories is a key component of the asset price inflation process, as highlighted in the work of behavioural finance theorists.
 Hence, we aim to recognize any new, fast spreading narrative, alerting our clients to its potential to move markets irrespective of its own merit.
 By the same token, we regard it as critical to assess when the contagious spread of a narrative has peaked and begun to reverse.

 2. How and when does the tremendous asset inflation turn to asset deflation